Nicolas Vouilloz: Biography

-He won the Downhill Mountain Bike World Championships ten times, starting as a junior in 1992 and finishing his career with his 10th victory in 2002, only placing lower in 2000 finishing 8th.
+Vouilloz won the Downhill Mountain Bike World Championships ten times, starting as a junior in 1992 and finishing his career with his tenth victory in 2002, only placing lower in 2000 finishing eighth.
 He also won sixteen World cup Downhill races and is widely considered as the greatest male downhill racer of all time.

 Vouilloz was born in Nice, France.
 In 2000, he started rallying in local and then national rally series.
 He debuted in the World Rally Championship at the 2001 Monte Carlo Rally.
 His best result in the WRC is ninth place at the 2004 Wales Rally GB, driving a Peugeot 206 WRC for the Bozian Racing team.
 Being a Peugeot protégé and development driver, Peugeot Sport paired Vouilloz with experienced codriver Denis Giraudet (winner of the 1994 WRC title with countryman Didier Auriol).